 While the US is the largest economy in the world, it can be a very difficult market for expats to break in to, due to the restrictive labor laws and protectionist policies designed for the benefit of US residents.
 In order for any foreign national to work in the US you need to apply for a VISA (the famous “green card”), which can be time consuming with no guarantee of success at the end as there are immigration quotas in place.

 Even though there are strict regulations in place in the US, over 11 million foreign residents have relocated to the country over the last 10 years, with up to 1 million applications received each year.
-There is a vast difference in unemployment figures across the many parts of America, but due to the existing financial crisis, the unemployment rate in 2009 is at 5.5%.
-The projected growth rate of only 2% has only served to determine that there are bleak times ahead for the United States.
+There is a vast difference in unemployment figures across the many parts of America, with the unemployment rate in 2013 at 7.0%.

 The government has a major influence on the US economy with the majority of the work force working for the state in some shape or form.
 Additional areas of industry operate with a fairly free reign, although there are tight labor laws to protect employees.
 The US economy is a service led economy, with many of the manufacturing processes hived off to more cost effective countries around the world.
 Though the past years have seen the US economy in crisis, there have been adequate steps taken in order to correct the market, mainly through government bailout schemes designed to stimulate the growth industries.

 The current financial crisis has been brought about by the unbridled mortgage loan securities that have proliferated in the last decade.
 The US has experienced something of a property boom over the last decade that turned to bust when the mortgage owners were unable to pay back the loans creating this domino effect in the financial world.